Why holidays can be tough times

 My longing to be a grandparent was not based upon dictionary definitions about who a grandparent is.
 Published definitions of the term grandparent are strictly biological.
 I desired to actively engage with a grandchild/grandchildren physically, emotionally and spiritually.
 I did some reading about published surveys with grandparents as participants and found that my yearning was actually what contemporary grandparents say they do with a grandchild!

 In 2013, editors of Grandparents.com conducted an internal survey to their members and published Surprising Facts About Grandparents: We reveal how today’s grandparents are defying stereotypes.
-(Accessed from: https://considerable.com/surprising-facts-about-g...
-I was amazed that well over 1 million and a half persons in the United States (U.S.) become new grandparents each year (1.7 million persons).
-In 2013, the average age of a first time grandparent cited by the Grandparents.com editors was age 48; five years later, a survey conducted by AARP in 2018 reveals the average age of a first time grandparent has now risen by 2 years, to age 50.
+(Accessed from: https://considerable.com/surprising-facts-about-g...)
+I was amazed that well over 1.5 million in the United States become new grandparents each year (1.7 million people).
+In 2013, the average age of a first-time grandparent cited by the Grandparents.com editors was age 48; five years later, a survey conducted by AARP in 2018 reveals the average age of a first time grandparent has now risen by 2 years, to age 50.
 (David, P. & Nelson-Kakulla, B., 2019).

 72% think being a grandparent is the single most important and satisfying thing in their life